TeamWiseFlow/wiseflow/README.md

 **[中文](README_CN.md) | [日本語](README_JP.md) | [Français](README_FR.md) | [Deutsch](README_DE.md)**

-**Wiseflow** is an agile information mining tool that extracts concise messages from various sources such as websites, WeChat official accounts, social platforms, etc. It automatically categorizes and uploads them to the database.
+**Wiseflow** is an agile information extraction tool that can refine information from various sources such as websites, WeChat Public Accounts, and social media platforms based on predefined focus points, automatically categorize tags, and upload to the database.

 We are not short of information; what we need is to filter out the noise from the vast amount of information so that valuable information stands out!